-Puffins: The Sea Clowns of the Circumpolar North
+Puffins: The Clown Birds of the Atlantic

 Puffins belong to a family of 22 species of seabirds called Auks, pigeon-sized birds that live on a diet of small fish and crustaceans.
 Puffins catch their prey by swimming underwater and chasing it down.
 There are four species of puffins.
 One species, the Atlantic puffin, is

 around 18-20 cm (7-7.8 inches) in height and weighs between 350-600 grams (.8-1.3 pounds).
 It is found across a wide geographic area, all the way from France to the Gulf of Maine.

 The Atlantic puffin is commonly called a “sea parrot” because of its bill, which has deep colorful grooves of red, yellow, and blue.
 During breeding, the bird’s plumage crown, neck, and upperparts are black, while the belly and sides are white.
 Meanwhile, the sides of their heads are grey-white and their legs are orange-red.
 During the winter months, their heads are a darkish grey, while their legs are yellowish.
 Their bills are paler and smaller, because several layers fall off over the colder months.

 The Atlantic puffins sometimes seen on Svalbard cruises are slightly larger than birds of the same species in the sub-Arctic (Iceland, the Faroe Islands, Scotland, and Jan Mayen Island).
 In Svalbard, puffins breed in about 50 colonies dotted along the west coast of Spitsbergen.
 Unlike puffins in the sub-Arctic, which breed in large numbers on the top edges of tall cliffs, puffin breeding sites in Svalbard are limited due to permafrost and the lack of soil.
 This forces the birds to breed on steep cliffs as well as in crevices between boulders.
 These sites are often also crowded with guillemots and kittiwakes.